Legal steps to buy property in Spain

 Signing a reservation contract

 Your lawyer will then check all of the legalities for the property.
-This will include ensuring that the owner (or developer if the property is newbuilt or off plan) is correctly registered to sell the property and checking with the townhall that there are no other encumbrances or pending charges on the property, or land.
+This will include ensuring that the owner (or developer if the property is a new-build or off-plan property) is correctly registered to sell the property and checking with the townhall that there are no other encumbrances or pending charges on the property, or land.

 If you are planning to do significant renovations to your property, it is a good idea to ask your lawyer to check if there will be any legal restrictions to your plans.
 It is not common for Spanish properties to be surveyed but you can request this.

-Note: If you’re ready to go make an offer and go ahead, then your deposit and full payment for a property might be a subject to cross border currency transaction.
+Note: If you’re ready to go make an offer and go ahead, then your deposit and full payment for a property might be subject to cross-border currency transactions.
 You should, therefore, appoint a reputable currency exchange provider and discuss your payment for the property purchase with them.
 They can assist you with protecting the price of property from fluctuating exchange rate with a forward contract.
 Your bank is unlikely to offer this service.

 Property Guides recommends Smart Currency Exchange for all your international payments.
 Smart Currency Exchange has been helping international property buyers for several years and is recommended by UK property portals such as Zoopla and Rightmove, as well as having an “Excellent” Trustpilot rating.